aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 ## KeyGroup & PublicKey API

-Now you can create a key group to use with CloudFront signed URLs and signed cookies.
-You can add public keys to use with CloudFront features such as signed URLs, signed cookies, and field-level encryption.
+You can create a key group to use with CloudFront signed URLs and signed cookies You can add public keys to use with CloudFront features such as signed URLs, signed cookies, and field-level encryption.

 The following example command uses OpenSSL to generate an RSA key pair with a length of 2048 bits and save to the file named `private_key.pem`.